-Located within the York Central Historic Core Conservation Area , the site at 3-5 Toft Green was originally the gardens to Micklegate House - a Grade I listed townhouse and regarded as the most important example of a Georgian residence South-West of the River Ouse.
-But after years of fragmented use, both as a leisure and entertainment venue, the fabric of the building was in disrepair and the appearance deemed detrimental to the area, specifically to Micklegate House.
+Located within the York Central Historic Core Conservation Area , the existing building at 3-5 Toft Green is assumed to be the original coach house and gardens to Micklegate House - a Grade I listed townhouse and regarded as the most important example of a Georgian residence South-West of the River Ouse.
+But after years of significant alterations and fragmented use, both as a leisure and entertainment venue, the fabric of the building was in disrepair and the appearance deemed detrimental to the area, specifically to Micklegate House.

-Vincent & Brown worked in close collaboration with our clients North Star and Toft Green Developments Ltd to submit plans to transform the dilapidated building into a striking new office block with roof terrace and landscaping.
-Situated within close proximity to York Train Station and opposite the prestigious Hudson Quarter, the development will satiate pent-up demand from occupiers in York looking for high-quality office space, in addition to attracting new business to the city centre.
+Vincent & Brown worked in close collaboration with our clients North Star and Toft Green Developments Ltd to submit plans to transform the dilapidated building into a striking development with roof terrace and landscaping.

 Toft Green Developments Ltd / North Star IM